GoogleChrome/web.dev/src/site/content/en/blog/web-share/index.md

 Using the API to share files is supported by:

+- Chrome 75 or later on Android
-- Chrome 75+ on Android, and 89+ on Chrome OS and Windows.
+- 89 or later on Chrome OS and Windows.

 (Most Chromium-based browsers, like Edge, have the same support for this feature as the corresponding version of Chrome.)